How to Rebalance and Renew your investment portfolio

 Do aim to limit the cumulative number of securities to a manageable number, let’s say 15-20, as an investor.
 That will help you to keep track of them and rebalance your portfolio effectively.

 Also, make an informed investing decision.
-For example, if your portfolio includes index companies, it will be more convenient and wiser to invest in an index mutual fund which also invest in similar companies.
+For example, if your portfolio includes index companies, it will be more convenient and wiser to invest in an index mutual fund which also invests in similar companies.
 You will get rid of all index stocks while still having exposure to them if you do it this way.
 You'll only have one fund to track.

-Less is better
+2. Less is better

 Examine your portfolio and see if you have too many investments just to diversify your portfolio.
 If it is not essential, you may reduce the number of securities in your portfolio to make it easier to handle.
-The objective of diversification is to reduce the risk, but after a certain point, portfolio risk will not reduce much by increasing the number of securities in the portfolio.
+The objective of diversification is to reduce the risk, but after a certain point, portfolio risk will not be reduced much by increasing the number of securities in the portfolio.
 An ideal stock portfolio may not have more than 15-20 stocks, but then please do remember that this also depends on your portfolio value, risk appetite, etc.

 Remember that SIMPLE is often preferable to COMPLEX in the investing world because it helps you to make timely decisions.

-Examine if your investments are in line with your investment strategy
+3. Examine if your investments are in line with your investment strategy

 Multiple assets or instruments tend to clog up your portfolio and make it difficult to concentrate.
 As a result, make sure you get rid of any investments that aren't helping you meet your financial objectives or diversify/hedge your risks.
-Analyse your portfolios and weed out the ones that do not align with your investing strategy.
+Analyze your portfolios and weed out the ones that do not align with your investing strategy.

-Clean up your portfolio at regular intervals
+4. Clean up your portfolio at regular intervals

 Let's talk about portfolio restructuring when we're on the subject of decluttering or weeding out unnecessary assets.
 Even if you hand-picked all of your investments to match your investing strategy, the stock market is competitive, and certain investments will become dead weight over time.
-It is essential to clean your portfolio from time to time to get rid of poor performing securities.
+It is essential to clean your portfolio from time to time to get rid of poor-performing securities.

 Conclusion: